sayliakarshe/ai-agent/README.md

 touch .env
 ```

+## NOTE

-- add API Key of OpenAI in the .env file
+- Add API Key of OpenAI in the .env file

 ```bash

 OPENAI_API_KEY=your_openai_api_key
 ```